ganzabeans/Raytracer/README.md

 # Raytracer

-This is not the full project.
-The main raytracing loop and camera/intersection calculations are cut from the full project because I don't think I can post starter code (just in case it's reused for following semesters)
+This is not the full project to prevent copying for following sememsters.

 CPSC 484